ganeshsetty/CarND-Behavioral-Cloning-Project/README.md

 	    repository owing to large size.

 **png files**: These files are used for displaying visuals in this README.md file

+### Following files are added that uses fit_generator

+**Data_Visualization_Preparation_generator.ipynb**: This file is added after reviewer comments to improve on memory usage during training.This is done by generating the dataset on the fly using fit_generator.

+**model_generator.json**: The corresponding model architecture

+**model_generator.h5**: The corresponding model weights

 ##Data Preprocessing